manoharpaisa14/-Invoice_Reimbursement_System/README.md

 - [x] Streamlit UI for demo
 - [ ] Advanced error handling (basic implemented)
 - [ ] Multiprocessing (can be added)

-## 🎥 Demo Instructions
-> You should create a 2-min Loom video showing:
-> - Invoice Upload + Policy upload (analyze endpoint)
-> - Asking chatbot queries like:
->   - "What invoices were fully reimbursed for Rekha?"
->   - "Which invoices were declined and why?"

 ## 📌 Author
 Manohar — 2024 Year AI/ML Project